sw2719/steam-account-switcher/README.md

 This app has no affiliation with Steam or Valve.

-# Current Status
-* Working on a new update checking system.
-This will roll out with 1.7.
-* Current auto updating implementation has some issues and i'm looking for better ways.

 # Features
 * Switch between your accounts with just few clicks.